openzula/s3ftp/README.md

 At this time it does not support SSL/TLS, though could easily be adapted for this.

+Unlink other AWS S3 FTP Docker images out there, this image is tiny (based on Alpine) and it uses an Alpine package to install s3fs instead of compiling it from source.
+FTP is provided by [vsftpd](https://security.appspot.com/vsftpd.html).

 ## Prerequisites
 Ensure that you have the following: